TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

 Read compression ratio
     Ratio expressing the effective compression ratio of data read from disk.
-The numerator is the total number of bytes returned from disk reads after decompressing.
-The denominator is the total number of bytes read from disk, whether compressed or decompressed.
+The numerator is the total number of bytes returned from disk reads after filtering.
+The denominator is the total number of bytes read from disk, whether filtered or not.
 This is different than the tile copy-to-read ratios due to extra read operations for array and fragment metadata.
+For simplicity, this ratio currently counts all filters as "compressors", so the ratio may not be exactly the compression ratio in the case that other filters besides compressors are involved.

 Write query submits
     The number of times a write query submit call was made.